What’s the lowdown?

 - Bacterial vaginosis is not an STI

-- Effective treatment for BV is available from The Lowdown, your regular doctor or nurse, or your local sexual health clinic
+- Effective treatment for BV is available from your regular doctor or nurse, or your local sexual health clinic

-- Try to avoid heavily perfumed products to help stave off bacterial vaginosis
+- Try to avoid heavily perfumed products or intimate washes to help stave off bacterial vaginosis

 What is bacterial vaginosis?

 Bacterial vaginosis, or BV, is caused by a change in the natural balance of bacteria found in the vagina.
 Why this happens, we’re not too sure.
-But there may be things that increase the chances of BV occurring.
+But there are things that can increase the chances of BV.
 Firstly though, let’s get one thing straight: BV is NOT an STI.

 What are the symptoms of bacterial vaginosis?

-BV is really common, but only 50% of people will show symptoms.
+BV is really common, but only 50% of people with BV will show symptoms.
 These can include:

 - Watery, thin discharge that is white, grey or green in colour